Xilef12000/Laser-Parkour/README.md

-# Laser-Parcour
+# Laser-Parkour
-Laser Parcour repository
+Laser Parkour repository

-This is the Laser Parcour repository, for the laser parcour project in cooperation between the Hochschule Heilbronn and the Dillmann-Gymnasium Stuttgart.
+This is the Laser Parkour repository, for the laser parkour project in cooperation between the Hochschule Heilbronn and the Dillmann-Gymnasium Stuttgart.

 How to use the Arduino sketch: